momiji15/yearntolearn/RLadies_Athens/R_Markdown_Tutorial/Unit2.md

 I found this option to have less hassle!

 2.1.
-In the R console, type `blogdown::new_site()`.
-If you want to apply a theme, make sure to specify it. `blogdown::new_site(theme = "gcushen/hugo-academic")`.
+In the R console, type  `blogdown::new_site(theme = "gcushen/hugo-academic")`.
 The files for your theme will download.
 Sit tight!
 It might take a while.

 2.2 Open the config.toml file in which you can make configurations to your site.